Injured? Dial #WIN or #946 from your cellphone for your free consultation or call 1-800-LAW-NEED.

 Georgia auto accidents caused by inattentive drivers have been a problem in the greater Atlanta area and throughout Georgia for some time, but the problem has increased significantly with the growing popularity of texting particularly amongst teen drivers who tend to be less experienced drivers.
 An auto accident is 23 times more likely to occur if a driver is texting while driving.
 A recent study indicated that a driver who is texting takes their eyes off the road 4.6 seconds.
 A car will travel about the length of a football field at 55 miles per hour in that period of time.
 It is also reported that 19% of drivers admit texting while driving.

 While cell phones have many valuable uses while driving including summoning roadside assistance, checking directions and calling for assistance at the scene of an accident, their use while driving is not only illegal in Georgia but often leads to auto accidents resulting in catastrophic injuries or fatalities.
 At Montlick and Associates, Attorneys at Law, our Georgia auto accident lawyers have seen the tragic human toll that often results from inattentive driving.
-Cell phones now offer so many distractions that they are among the fastest growing cause of auto accidents in the Atlanta metro area as well as throughout the State of Georgia.
+Cell phones now offer so many distractions that they are among the fastest-growing cause of auto accidents in the Atlanta metro area as well as throughout the State of Georgia.
 Montlick and Associates, Attorneys at Law, is dedicated to providing compassionate assistance to those who have suffered auto accident injuries throughout the State of Georgia.

 As part of its commitment to the community, Montlick & Associates has been so concerned about the dangers of texting while driving that the firm created an extensive Don't Text & Drive Campaign.
 As part of this program the firm produced two public service messages, and has paid to air them thousands and thousands of times on television stations throughout Georgia since September 2009.
 The messages are designed to educate the public and remind people how dangerous it is to text while driving.
 Here is one those messages: